corfoto4/voicechat-broadcast-fabric/README.md

 # Voice Chat Broadcast Plugin - Fabric

-This fabric mod/plugin implementation is based on [henkelmax's Bukkit Voice Chat Broadcast Plugin](https://github.com/henkelmax/voicechat-broadcast-plugin).
+This fabric mod/plugin is based on [henkelmax's Bukkit Voice Chat Broadcast Plugin](https://github.com/henkelmax/voicechat-broadcast-plugin).

-This mod is currently in a beta stage with slow updates.
+This mod has slow updates.

 <hr>

 ## Usage

-- Have a Fabric server running [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat).
+- Have a Fabric server running [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat) and Fabric API.
 - Create and join a group called `broadcast` (Case Insensitive).
+- (Optional) If using luckperms, ensure permission node `voicechat.broadcast` is set to `true`.
 - Talk in the group.
-- Your voice will be broadcasted to everyone on the server using the voice chat mod.
+- Your voice will be broadcasted to everyone on the server using the voicechat mod.

 ## Capabilities